zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-runner/src/main/java/com/liferay/poshi/runner/elements/README.markdown

 Conditional expressions are only used within the parenthetical section of an [`if`, `else if`](#if-else-if-and-else-conditions) or [`while`](#while-loops) block header.
 When these conditions evaluate to true, the code within the block will execute.

-#### `var` is set
+#### isSet
-This returns `true` when a given `var` of specified name is set in the variable context, that is, a `var` name is assigned to some value in the current variable context.
+The isSet utility returns `true` when a given `var` of specified name is set in the variable context, that is, a `var` name is assigned to some value in the current variable context.

-The syntax for using this condition begins with an `isSet` keyword followed by parenthesis wrapped around the `var` name to be evaluated.
+The syntax for using this utility begins with an `isSet` keyword followed by parenthesis wrapped around the `var` name to be evaluated.

 *Examples:*
 ```javascript